HDMI RF Modulator: How It Works and Its Deep Relationship With Electronic Components

 • IEC RF connector

-• BNC (in professional systems)
+• BNC in professional systems

 Housing Materials

-Metal enclosures are preferred for EMI containment.
+Metal enclosures are generally preferred for EMI containment and mechanical stability.
+Typical materials include:

 • Aluminum alloy